cnuernber/d3meetup/README.md

 The repl experience via pure lein repl is rough so you have can install [things](https://lambdaisland.com/guides/clojure-repls/clojure-repls) to help you with this or you can jump into intelliJ, install cursive, and go from there.

-Assuming you have clojure installed and the [jupyter notebook system](https://jupyter.org/install) installed, here is a quick star:
+Assuming you have clojure installed and the [jupyter notebook system](https://jupyter.org/install) installed, here is a quick start:

 ```bash
 git submodule update --recursive --init